knpuniversity/oauth/server-finish/README.md

-Getting Started with Susan's Website
+Getting Started with the House Website
 ====================================

 This code represents the OAuth2.0 server used in the screencast.
 Here is how to run it: